gvalkov/tailon/README.md

 tail -f | sed
 ```

-What sets tailon apart from other similar projects is:

-* Fully self-contained executable.
-Just download (or build) and run.
-* Small footprint.
-The tailon executable sits at 2.5MB in size and uses 10MB of RSS.
-* Responsive and minimal user-interface.

 ## Install

 Download a build for your platform from the [releases] page or install using `go get`: